-Fracking is a method of oil and gas production that involves blasting huge amounts of water, mixed with sand and toxic chemicals, under high pressure deep into the earth.
+Fracking is a method of oil and gas production that involves blasting huge amounts of water — mixed with sand and toxic chemicals — under high pressure deep into the earth.
 Fracking breaks up rock formations to allow oil and gas extraction.
 It also pollutes our air, water and climate and endangers wildlife and human health.

-3. How does fracking contaminate water?
+2. How does fracking contaminate our water?

 About 25 percent of fracking chemicals could cause cancer, according to scientists with the Endocrine Disruption Exchange.
 Evidence is mounting throughout the country that these chemicals are making their way into aquifers and drinking water.

+Water quality can also be threatened by methane contamination tied to drilling and the fracturing of rock formations.
+This problem has been highlighted by footage of people in fracked areas accidentally setting fire to methane-laced water from kitchen faucets.
 Water pollution from fracking can happen in variety of ways, including through surface spills and well casing failures.
 Such accidents are disturbingly common.
 A fracking boom in North Dakota, for example, has led to thousands of accidental releases of oil, waste water and other fluids, according to a ProPublica investigation.

-4. How does fracking pollute our air?
+3. How does fracking pollute our air?

-5. How does fracking worsen climate change?
+4. How does fracking worsen climate change?

-6. Does fracking cause earthquakes?
+5. Does fracking cause earthquakes?

-7. How does fracking threaten wildlife?
+6. How does fracking threaten wildlife?

-8. Don't state and federal laws protect people and wildlife from fracking?
+7. Don't state and federal laws protect people and wildlife from fracking?

 Fracking pollution occurs even in states with regulations.
 The best way to protect our water, air and climate is to ban fracking now.

-9. But hasn't fracking been done in the United States for many years?
+8. But hasn't fracking been done in the United States for many years?

-Yes, but today's fracking techniques are new and pose new dangers.
+Yes — but today's fracking techniques are new and pose new dangers.
 Technological changes have facilitated an explosion of fossil fuel production in areas where, even a decade ago, companies couldn't recover oil and gas profitably.

 Directional drilling, for example, is a new technique that has greatly expanded access to rock formations.
 Companies also employ high fluid volumes to fill horizontal “well bores” that sometimes extend for miles.
 And oil and gas producers are using new chemical concoctions called “slick water” that allow injection fluid to flow rapidly enough to generate the high pressure needed to break apart rock.

-10. How can fracking booms damage infrastructure and create social problems?
+9. How can fracking booms damage infrastructure and create social problems?

 Heavy truck traffic associated with fracking in North Dakota has caused extensive damage to state roads.
-Drilling and fracking a well can require more than 1,000 truck trips.
+Drilling and fracking a single well can require more than 1,000 truck trips.
 North Dakota must spend $7 billion over the next 20 years to maintain local roads, according to a 2012 study.